nilguncelik/nilguncelik.github.io/_posts/javascript/2014-04-16-javascript-objects.md

 - Private properties can be created using closures.
 	- **But a class that uses a closure to encapsulate its state is slower and larger than the equivalent class with unencapsulated state variables**.
-- Defining subclass
-	- ```constructor.prototype = inherit(superclass.prototype);
-		constructor.prototype.constructor = constructor;```
-- Javascript’s prototype-based inheritance mechanism is dynamic:
-	- **an  object  inherits properties from its prototype, even if the prototype changes after the object is created**.

 #### Determining Classes and Types